Chapter 6 : Words.

 Dora never liked one colour, she always said it was too boring, Andromeda remembers.
 Remus always laughed at that, saying it was like Dora's mind, or Tonks' mind as he called her, a mixture of madness.
 A mixture of everything.
-If only Andromeda can still have that mixture than everything will be fine.
+If only Andromeda still had that mixture than everything will be fine.

 Teddy lets out a shriek of laughter before his hair turns the turquoise blue it was when he was born.
 It has a habit of doing it when we’re by the grave, Andromeda notes.
 It's as if it's a sign that's she's living on through her son.

-Andromeda pulls out her embodied handkerchief out of her cloak, the stitches forming A.B. are still there after all this time.
+Andromeda pulls out her embroidered handkerchief out of her cloak, the stitches forming A.B. are still there after all this time.
 Strangely enough, the corner they lie in is the least worn, the least tatty.
 Almost as if to say she can never lose that part of her.
 It’s the sole reminder of her life as Andromeda Black.
 Soon, her life with Ted, her life as Andromeda Tonks, will be like that.
 She'll be searching for old parts of her in her new world.
 Reforming herself again.

 A beam of light reflects off of the white marble and into Teddy’s face.
 He lets out a little squeal and tries to catch hold of it in his hand but it naturally slips through his grasp, darting out of sight.
 He gives a little wail, the shrill cry echoing around the solitary graveyard.